stalniy/casl/docs-src/src/content/pages/support-casljs/en.md

 Get more details about different options to [become a backer or sponsor via OpenCollective](https://opencollective.com/casljs).

-## Why is it important for me?
+## Why is it important for you?

 If you run a business and are using CASL.js in a revenue-generating product, it makes business sense to sponsor CASL.js development: it ensures the project that your product relies on stays healthy and actively maintained.
 It can also help your exposure in the JavaScript community and makes it easier to attract developers.

-If you are an individual user and have enjoyed the productivity of using CASL, consider donating as a sign of appreciation - like buying me coffee once in a while :)
+If you are an individual user and have enjoyed the productivity of using CASL, consider donating as a sign of appreciation - like [buying me coffee](https://opencollective.com/casljs/donate/details) once in a while :)